INSTOCK MANAGEMENT - USER GUIDE FOR MAGENTO 2

-(4) Order record detail information of each order incuding status, order ID, purchase date, customer that the order has been billed-to/shipped-to, order value.
+(4) Orders record detail information of each order including status, order ID, purchase date, customer that the order has been billed-to/shipped-to, order value.

-(5) Warehouse Permission manages staff access to the warehouse.
+(5) Warehouse Permissions manages staff access to the warehouse.
 Detailed guide is given in the next section Warehouse permissions

 (6) Dashboard contains reports that are illustrated as table and lines diagrams as below.

 - Path: Stock Management > Stock Listing section > Warehouse > Warehouse Permissions

 In this section, Admin can give different warehouse access permissions to different (admin) users.
 Click on View to see the warehouse’s detail information

 (1) On the right hand side of the Warehouse Permission tab, click on Assign Staff to give different warehouse access permissions.

 Then will be a new pop-up screen shown as below: